soywod/kronos.vim/README.md

 ### Context

-The context is a filter over tags.
+The context filters tasks by a list of tags.
 Once setup:

 - You will see only tasks containing at least one tag of your context
 - When you [create](#create) a task, all tags in your context will be assigned